cisagov/pshtt/README.md

 * `HTTPS Bad Chain` - If the cert is not trusted based on CA stores
 * `HTTPS Bad Host Name` - If the cert fails hostname validation
 * `Expired Cert` - If the cert has expired
-* `Weak Signature Chain` - A SHA-1 cert exists in the cert chain
 * `HSTS` - If a Strict Transport Security header is found in the HTTPS endpoint (not the https://www subdomain)
 * `HSTS Header` - The contents of the HSTS Header
 * `HSTS Max Age` - The Max Age of the HSTS Header
-* `HSTS All Subdomain` -If "include sub subdomains" is in the HSTS header
+* `HSTS All Subdomains` -If "include sub subdomains" is in the HSTS header
 * `HSTS Preload` - If "preload" is in the HSTS Header
 * `HSTS Preload Ready` - If the domains has HSTS, HSTS Max Age, HSTS All Subdomains, and HSTS Preload
 * `HSTS Preloaded` - If the domain is on the Google Chrome Preload list
-* `Broken Root` - If the http:// and https:// domains are not live
-* `Broken WWW` - if the http://www. and https://www. are not live

 ## Acknowledgements